 As a seasoned criminal prosecutor in the US, Anne Milgram shared her thoughts on the role played by data analytics in criminal prosecution.
 While serving as the Attorney General of New Jersey, Anne came across some of the most crucial insights.
 She realized that the entire prosecution process relied on individual insights and instinct, which often leads to wrong perceptions.

 From an ace computer scientist to a phenomenal data analyst to a storyteller and blogger, Ben Wellington plays diverse roles.
-He leverages NYC’s open data thus weaving stories about numerous aspects in the place.
+He leverages NYC’s open data thus weaving stories about numerous aspects of the place.

-9. ‘Relationship Analytics & Business’: Zack Johnson
+9. Relationship Analytics & Business, by Zack Johnson

 ‘Syndio Social’ is the creative brainchild of Zack Johnson.
 His company helps business organizations across the world to embrace and adopt change.
-Zack took up social network analysis for his higher studies and worked on crucial projects for NASA, the US Army, MacArthur Foundation and more.
+Zack took up social network analysis for his higher studies and worked on crucial projects for NASA, the US Army, MacArthur Foundation, and more.

-10. Human-Computer Cooperation: Shyam Sankar
+10. Human-Computer Cooperation, by Shyam Sankar

 Shyam Sankar is one of the most important personalities in this list.
 He’s the director of ‘Palantir Technologies’ – a data analysis firm.
 Sankar’s company helps business organizations and law enforcement units analyze crucial data thus helping them stay ahead of market competition.

-Leveraging the power of data
+Leveraging the Power of Data

 The world is a place where huge amounts of open data are waiting to be analyzed.
-With effective suggestions from the TED analysts, business organizations, independent workers, and creative thinkers will have better opportunities to perform and excel.
+With effective suggestions from TED analysts, business organizations, independent workers, and creative thinkers will have better opportunities to perform and excel.